Meningitis - meningococcal

 Sometimes, corticosteroids may be given.

-People in close contact with someone who have meningococcal meningitis should be given antibiotics to prevent infection.
+People who have been in close contact with someone who has meningococcal meningitis should be given antibiotics to prevent infection.

 Such people include: